Ambrosys/os-matcher/docs/content/Matching/Overview/Matching.rst

 The OS-Matcher is challenging this problem by solving stepwise rather small routing steps of the matching and combines them to a routing solution.
 And the algorithm is an extension of the steps described in :ref:`routing`.

 First the track is processed to become a List of sampling points.
-That means for each track point a :ref:`candidate-search` is performed, identifying segments in the street map from which the data point might had originated.
+That means for each track point a :ref:`candidate search <candidate-search>` is performed, identifying segments in the street map from which the data point might had originated.
 Only those track points with at least one candidate are considered later on since, without a candidate on the street map, the algorithm has no useful hints from the track point where to route to on the street map.